 We use a SolarMUS system in the mountainous regions of Nepal, where communities often live far above their nearest water source.
-Unlike hydram, SolarMUS can be used in areas where the water source is low in quantity but high in quality, such as a naturally occurring spring, as it is able to cap the source and lift all the available water up to the community.
+Unlike our Hydram projects (which require a high volume of water), a SolarMUS system can be used in areas where the water source is low in quantity but high in quality, such as a naturally occurring spring.
+This is because we are able to cap the source and lift all the available water up to the community.

 Why is SolarMUS innovative?

 - It uses solar radiation, a freely available resource.

 - The water can be released and shut off on demand by the community members, meaning each household can take what they need, when they need it.

 - The time women save on water collection can instead be spent on more productive activities; they can start their own business, grow more crops and pursue education.
 It also empowers women to play a larger role in the household decision-making process because of their increased income.

 - Greater quantities of water mean that crops can be grown outside of the normal growing season, when they will fetch a better price.

 - The MUS infrastructure is constructed with local materials and labourers, and this simple technology, integrated with the solar system, provides water for domestic use and for micro-irrigation.

 We have installed SolarMUS systems in Nepal’s Central and Western Development Regions, and are currently expanding the programme into the Mid and Far Western Regions of Nepal.
 Typically a tap has been shared between 3-4 households, however we are now moving towards a ‘one house, one tap’ policy, ensuring that each household has

 their own individual tap stand.
 Communities are using the pumped water for domestic as well productive end uses.